cuygur/explorewanchain/staking/node-setup-mainnet.md

 * 2 public keys
 * JSON content of the keystore.

+**NOTE: The validator address should not be used as the registration address where staking funds come from.
+Don't mix up your validator address and your registration address you use to supply the staking funds.**

 **Carefully backup all this information!**

 This information together with your password is used to restore your node in case of corruption or loss of data, so it is vital that you store it safely.